robo-code/robocode/publish.md

 ./gradlew publishToSonatype
 ```

-When you log in , you should be able to see the binaries uploaded to [staging Repository].
+When you log in, you should be able to see the binaries uploaded to [staging Repository].

 # Release to public repos